Emotional Detachment Timeline After a Breakup: What to Expect

 This is often the stage where your mind keeps revisiting the relationship because emotional detachment is still incomplete.

-You may replay conversations, search for closure, imagine different outcomes, or keep circling the same questions.
+You may replay conversations, search for closure, imagine different outcomes, analyze their behavior, or keep circling the same questions.

 This pattern overlaps closely with Why Do I Keep Thinking About My Ex? and When Closure Becomes a Trap: Why Your Brain Keeps Reopening the Ending.